 To view your Restaurants app reports, on iPad tap the Account tab.
 On Square Register tap Utilities.

-Run Shift Report: For employee looking for a running total of sales, open checks, and cash owed to the house.
+Run Shift Report: For employees looking for a running total of sales, open checks, and cash owed to the house.

-View Live Sales: With the Live Sales tab, you’ll be able to view the overall performance of a shift, in real time.
-Live Sales include closed checks (with and without a finalized tip amount), as well as open checks.
+View Live Sales: With the Live Sales tab, you’ll be able to view the overall performance of your business in real time.
+Live Sales include open checks (with and without a finalized tip amount), as well as closed checks.

-Since the Live Sales report reflects open checks, to view finalized sale amounts head to the standard in-app Sales report or your online Square Dashboard.
+The Live Sales report reflects open checks.
+To view only finalized sale amounts head to the standard in-app Sales reports below.
+You can also find the reports in your online Square Dashboard.

 View Sales Report: Typically for employees with manager passcode access, the Sales report is a comprehensive overview of the day’s sales organized by category, item, and payment type.